aquaculture on submerged lands leased through Virginia Marine Resources Commission at Cherrystone inlet, north of Town of Cape Charles

 The Kitty Hawk Wind Offshore Wind Project planned to bring electricity from wind turbines off the North Carolina coast via a 27 mile underwater cable to the grid in Virginia Beach.
 The cable landing was planned in Sandbridge, but local residents objected to the projected disruption of construction.
 There were also concerns regarding perceived health risks from the electromagnetic fields.
 In 2023 the Virginia Beach City Council notified the devoloper of the offshore project, Avangrid Renewables, that the likelihood of ciy approval was low.

-However, the Virginia Beach City Council approved four subsea commmunication cables coming ashore at Sandbridge.
+However, the Virginia Beach City Council approved four subsea communication cables coming ashore at Sandbridge.
 The city had previously approved landing sites at Camp Pendleton for the MAREA and BRUSA communication cables.
+By 2024 there were 800,000 miles of subsea telecommunications cables, part of 600 different systems.

 The Virginia Beach Cable Landing Station became the destination for the MAREA, BRUSA, SAEx1 and Dunant submarine communication cables, linking North America to South America and Europe.
 International traffic on Facebook, Google, Microsoft, and many other platforms travels through the ground at Virginia Beach as well as through New York, New Jersey and Miami.13